Search

 October plants for cutting in the garden

-So a meditation is born.
+So, a meditation is born.
 I’ve marked my calendar for the first of every month to take a walk and gather things that demand my attention.
-I’ll bring them inside and smartly arrange them on a chic piece of marble that I keep around for just this sort of thing. (seriously, I do have this heavy as hell random piece of marble that I inherited from the previous homeowner 14 years ago and have done nothing with it)
+I’ll bring them inside and smartly arrange them on a chic piece of marble that I keep around for just this sort of thing. (seriously, I do have this heavy AF random piece of marble that I inherited from the previous homeowner over 20 years ago and have done nothing with it)

-Once I have the picture, I’ll use some fun little apps to label it up on my phone.
+Once I have the picture, I’ll label it on my phone with some fun little apps.

 Maybe this paperless version of documentation will work for me.
 Good habits are as hard to create as bad habits are to break so I know I have to keep it simple if I stand any chance of being successful in this little endeavor.